Skip to content

 Use of Your Own Name or Address

-If you use your own personal name and address, this is a defence to trade mark infringement.
-This must be the name you are usually known by, so you cannot change your name to capitalise on someone else’s trade mark.
+If you use your own personal name and address, this is a defence against trade mark infringement.
+This must be the name you are usually known by.
+So you cannot change your name to capitalise on someone else’s trade mark.

 Using Terms That Describe Your Product

-If you use descriptive terms to talk about your company’s offerings and do so honestly, this is not trade mark infringement.
-For example, if you sell coffee made from beans sourced from a particular area of Brazil, you can describe this area, even if someone has a trade mark that includes that area name.
+If you use descriptive terms to talk about your company’s offerings honestly, this is not trade mark infringement.
+For example, if you sell coffee made from beans sourced from a particular area of Brazil, you can describe this area, even if someone has a registered trade mark that includes that area name.

 The Trade Mark was Not Registered at the Time You Used It